 I joined Headway SW London at the end of 2017 and am currently working as a Consultant in Rehabilitation Medicine at the Royal National Orthopaedic Hospital, Stanmore.
 During my specialist training I have worked in a number of neurorehabilitation centres in and around London, including St George’s and Queen Mary’s Hospital, Roehampton.
 In my spare time I enjoy teaching skiing and playing the guitar.

-I joined Headway South West London as a volunteer in October 2015 and recently became a Trustee in July 2016.
-I am a paralegal in the Major Trauma Service at Moore Blatch Solicitors, proud sponsors of Headway South West London and I have a real passion for helping those in need.
+I joined Headway South West London as a volunteer in October 2015 and became a Trustee in July 2016.
+I am a Solicitor in the Serious Injury Team at Fieldfisher Solicitors, proud sponsors of Headway South West London and I have a real passion for helping those in need.
 I am also involved in fundraising for children with brain injury.
 I am originally from Preston and moved down to South West London five years ago.
-In my spare time, I enjoy running, going to the gym and travelling to various parts of the world learning more about different cultures.
+In my spare time I enjoy running, going to the gym, and travelling to various parts of the world learning more about different cultures.

->

-> I trained as a Physiotherapist and specialised in working with patients with neurological conditions.
+I trained as a Physiotherapist and specialised in working with patients with neurological conditions.
 Having worked for various large London hospitals for over 20 weeks, I now work independently with patients in their homes.
 I live in Putney with my husband and three children who keep me busy when I’m not working!
 I have thoroughly enjoyed my career and I am looking forward to supporting and getting involved with Headway South West London.